tweag/topiary/docs/book/src/reference/language-support.md

 ## Contributed

 These languages' formatting styles have been generously provided by external contributors.
-They are built in, by default, so are exposed in the same way as supported languages.
+They are built in, by default -- unless marked as experimental -- so are exposed in the same way as supported languages.

 - [CSS], by [Eric Lavigne](https://github.com/lavigneer)
 - [OpenSCAD], by [Mikhail Katychev](https://github.com/mkatychev)